 Staff & Board

 J.R.
-Jamison is the co-founder and president of The Facing Project, host of The Facing Project Radio Show on NPR, and author of the memoir Hillbilly Queer (2021).
+Jamison is the co-founder and president of The Facing Project, host of The Facing Project Radio Show on NPR, and author of the award-winning memoir Hillbilly Queer (2021).
 His work has been featured in The Guardian, The Huffington Post, Pangyrus, Writer’s Digest, and in various print literary journals.
-For speaking engagement inquiries, J.R. is represented by Authors Unbound.

-Co-Founder of The Facing Project and New York Times bestselling author of the Where Am I (Wearing, Eating, Giving)? series
+Kelsey Timmerman is the co-founder of The Facing Project and a New York Times bestselling author of the Where Am I (Wearing, Eating, Giving)? series.

-His writing has appeared in publications such as the Christian Science Monitor, Condé Nast Portfolio, TIME magazine, and has aired on NPR.
-WEARING and EATING have been adopted as a common reader by over 150 high schools, colleges, and universities.
+Kelsey’s writing has appeared in publications such as the Christian Science Monitor, Condé Nast Portfolio, TIME magazine, and has aired on NPR.
+Wearing and Eating have been adopted as a common reader by over 150 high schools, colleges, and universities.